What is Fluoride?

 Based on research evidence, the fluoride guidelines of both the American Dental Association and the American Academy of Pediatric Dentistry recommend that children at moderate caries risk should receive a professional fluoride treatment at least every six months and that children of high risk should receive fluoride treatment more frequently, every three to six months.

 Dentists have effectively used in-office fluoride treatments for decades to help protect the oral health of children and adults, especially patients who may be at a higher risk of developing tooth decay.
-If a child has a history of dental decay, poor oral hygiene, or health issues that affect the health of tooth enamel, Dr. Torres and Dr. Lopez recommend topical fluoride treatment every three to six months.
+If a child has a history of dental decay, poor oral hygiene, or health issues that affect the health of tooth enamel, Dr. Torres and his associates recommend topical fluoride treatment every three to six months.

 How Is Topical Fluoride Treatment Done?